Skip to main content

 James S. Albus, Roger V. Bostelman, Tsai H. Hong, Tommy Chang, William P. Shackleford, Michael O. Shneier

-The National Institute of Standards and Technology?s (NIST) Intelligent Systems Division (ISD) is a par-ticipant in the Defense Advanced Research Project Agency (DARPA) LAGR (Learning Applied to Ground Robots) Project.
-The NIST team?s objective for the
+The National Institute of Standards and Technology s (NIST) Intelligent Systems Division (ISD) is a participant in the Defense Advanced Research Projects Agency (DARPA) LAGR (Learning Applied to Ground Robots) Program.
+The NIST team s objective for the

 Author(s)

-The National Institute of Standards and Technology's (NIST) Intelligent Systems Division (ISD) has been a part of the Defense Advanced Research Project Agency (DARPA) LAGR (Learning Applied to Ground Robots) Project.
-The NIST team's objective for the LAGR
+The Intelligent Systems Division at the National Institute of Standards and Technology (NIST) has partici-pated in the Defense Advanced Research Project Agency (DARPA) Learning Applied to Ground Robots (LAGR) project for the past 2 ? years.
+In Phase 2 of

 Learning in a Hierarchical Control System: 4D/RCS in the DARPA LAGR Program